Late bloomer: Politics

 It is common for politicians to achieve prominence late in life, often after a career in business, law or academia.
 For example, in the United States Congress of January 2009, of 540 elected officials, 215 had worked in the legal profession, and 189 had worked in private sector business.
 The average age of senators was 62.
 Also, Donald Trump was the first U.S. President to reach the age of seventy prior to his election to the presidency and first to reach seventy years of age before entering office, as well as the first U.S. President to assume the office without any prior military or political experience.

 Some highly successful politicians come from more unusual backgrounds.

 Václav Havel, born in 1936, was a playwright and writer with an interest in human rights.
 He became the voice of the opposition in Czechoslovakia in the 1980s and President of Czechoslovakia at age 53 after the collapse of the communist regime in 1989.
-Ronald Reagan, a former actor, union leader, and corporate spokesman, was first elected to public office at 55 when he became Governor of California and was the oldest man to have served as U.S. President until Trump was.
+Ronald Reagan, a former actor, union leader, and corporate spokesman, was first elected to public office at 55 when he became Governor of California and was the oldest man to have served as U.S. President until Biden's presidency.
 Melchora Aquino was an uneducated Filipino peasant woman, the mother of six children, who became an activist in the fight to gain independence from Spain.
 Known as the Grand Woman of the revolution, she was 84 when the Philippine Revolution broke out in 1896.
-Marjory Stoneman Douglas's career might also fit.
+Marjory Stoneman Douglas's career also fits.
 Her first environmental work of note occurred when she was almost 60, at 78 she founded "Friends of the Everglades", and she continued until she was over age 100.

 Religion

 A. C. Bhaktivedanta Swami Prabhupada, a proponent of Gaudiya Vaishnavism, founded the International Society for Krishna Consciousness (a.k.a. the Hare Krishna movement) in 1966 at the age of 70.
-Within the final twenty years of his life, Prabhupada translated over sixty volumes of classic Vedic scriptures (such as the Bhagavad Gita and Bhagavata Purana) into the English language.
+Within the final fifteen years of his life, Prabhupada translated over sixty volumes of classic Vedic scriptures (such as the Bhagavad Gita and Bhagavata Purana) into the English language.

 Mary Baker Eddy, born in 1821, founded The Church of Christ, Scientist in 1879 at the age of 58.

 Augustine of Hippo, as he detailed in the Confessions, was a frequent loser in the battle with lustful passions from the age of 16 to 32.
 At the age of 31 he converted to Christianity and began to pray to overcome his passions and lust.
 He eventually went on to lead a life of celibacy and became one of the most influential bishops in the history of the Church.